 - Define vendor performance metrics.
 Establish service level agreements (SLAs) with each vendor, and monitor to ensure that they meet the criteria on an ongoing basis.

 - Determine regulatory compliance risks.
-Federal laws require third-party vendors and contractors with financial institutions and health-care providers to comply with certain frameworks, as stipulated in the Federal Financial Institutions Examination Council (FFIEC) guidebook for examiners and the Health Insurance Portability and Accountability Act (HIPAA).
-At the minimum, however, reporting on SOC 2 compliance ought to be required.
+Federal laws require third-party vendors and contractors with financial institutions and healthcare providers to comply with specific frameworks, as stipulated in the Federal Financial Institutions Examination Council (FFIEC) guidebook for examiners and the Health Insurance Portability and Accountability Act (HIPAA).
+At the minimum, however, reporting on SOC 2 compliance should be required.

-- Risk assess individual vendors.
-Consider each vendor’s location, how important to your business its products or services are, the sensitivity of the information it will handle, and whether it will have access to your digital network.
+- Assess the risk of individual vendors.
+Consider each vendor’s location, how vital to your business its products or services are, the sensitivity of the information it will handle, and whether it will have access to your digital network.

 - Query vendors with a vendor risk management questionnaire.
 Vendor risk assessment questionnaire examples include: